chwankai/School_Lab_Booking_System/README.md

 # Lab-Booking-System

-A booking system that is utilised for lab
+A simple C Language lab booking system that can be used by lecturers to book the lab with ease.